Metrics (Prometheus)

 scrape every 15 seconds.

-listed under “Available metrics” below.
-More call sites are
+“Available metrics” below is the shipped set.
+New call sites are

 Enabling